Don’t ever let someone tell you that your intelligence is a direct reflection of the grades you received in school because it’s simply not true.

 Do you believe your grades define your intelligence?

-Here are six reasons why grades and your intelligence are not the same and why you shouldn’t allow grades to influence your self-worth.
+Below are six reasons why grades and your intelligence are not the same and why you shouldn’t allow grades to influence your self-worth.

 The idea that your present state can override your intellect makes sense because, biologically speaking, your emotions have the tendency to take over in certain situations.

 If you’re stressed or anxious, your brain will want to do a thousand things other than complete a complex assignment.